 This leads to strain and unnecessary pressure on the lower back.
 If you do this for long periods of time - like being in the incorrect position while working at a desk or sleeping – it can mean that the pain keeps coming back and can get worse.
 Most people spend most of their hours either in their office chair or in their bed, so these are the most important places to add in lumbar support to help correct and maintain the natural spine alignment.

 How does lumbar support work on an adjustable bed?

 Adjustable beds in general can be good for people with back pain and problems.
 To help with the troublesome lower back area, manufacturers have started adding different forms of lumbar support to adjustable beds.
 This is generally a segment of the base that moves into place when needed for added comfort - and yes, you can feel the difference through the mattress!
 This can be a bar or an entire section of the bed and acts a lot like a lumbar support pillow by pressing on the lower back to get the spine into alignment.
 In some models this support is either up or down, and in some (like Rize) it can be adjusted.
-With this feature, the level of support can be increased or decreased by raising the lumbar section higher or lower.
+With this feature, the level of support can be increased by raising the lumbar section higher, or decreased to your comfort level.